smatechnologies/opcon-basic-training/docs/Unit 3 Exercise 13.md

 ### Objective

-To use Events to cancel a job in a workflow when a preceeding job finishes okay.
+To use Events to cancel a job in a workflow when a preceding job finishes okay.

 ### Summary